The Dangers of Glow Sticks – Do Not Open Up Sealed Glow Sticks

 These chemicals can sting and burn eyes, irritate and sting skin and can burn the mouth and throat if ingested.
 If the chemicals are ingested or spilled in the eyes or on the skin, it is recommended the area is rinsed with water and the local poison control center contacted.

 The chemicals can also cause harm to your pet if a pet chews or ingests a light stick.
+They taste really bitter, so your pet probably won’t continue chewing or eating the chemicals inside.
+Watch the pet for excessive drooling or eye or nose irritation.

 Poison control centers report that they get numerous calls about potential glow stick poisoning around Independence Day and Halloween.